 An Epicentre was constructed to house community programs in health, education, adult literacy, nutrition, improved farming techniques and food security.
 Members of the community have been given access to microfinance loans and skills training so that they can start a business and earn an income.
 Water and sanitation facilities have been constructed and new medical clinics and schools have been opened.
 Sehari says that before The Hunger Project came to her community, her family had to travel long distances to collect water from a river.
 The water was so dirty it often made them sick.

-Thanks to your support, the Enemor community have the skills, capacity and resources to continue these programs themselves until hunger is a thing of the past.
+The Enemor community have the skills, capacity and resources to continue these programs themselves until hunger is a thing of the past.
+Thank you for your investment.